-Poppies: Women, War, Peace aims to remember more forgotten women in times of war, and as campaigners for peace, from the First World War to conflicts today.
+Poppies: Women, War, Peace the often forgotten women in times of war, from the First World War to conflicts today.
 This exhibit showcases portraits of women whose lives have been affected by war and are interspersed with a botanical series of the poppy flower.

 Lee Karen Stow is a Photographer known for using color and light to achieve painterly images and telling portraits.
 Based in England, she established a photojournalism practice centered on long-term documentary photography projects such as 42, Girls in the Ring, and Poppies: Women, War, Peace.
 The latter work, Poppies: Women, War, Peace features portraits of women affected by war.
 Lee uses the Poppy flower as a lens for honoring women (much as Georgia’s own Moïna Belle Michael conceived of the “Flanders Field” poppy flower as a symbol of remembrance nearly 100 years ago).